 Puppet on a Chain (1971)

-too convoluted (see my review).
-The movie script
+wastoo convoluted (see my review).
+The movie script largely

-largely avoided this pitfall by being cut to a mere 97 minutes.
-The drug-dealers' scheme was still a mite too
+avoided this pitfall by being cut to a mere 97 minutes.
+The drug-dealers' scheme was still a mite too complex, but

-complex, but I was pleasantly surprised by how deftly Alistair MacLean (who wrote the screenplay from his own
+I was pleasantly surprised by how deftly Alistair MacLean (who wrote the screenplay from his own book) shortened

 Of course, the film shows its age, and some of its early-'70s aspects feel trite.
 But it doesn't sink into the

-storylines are changed and/or added on, the new material is sensible, not a bunch of ill-fitting scenes cobbled
+changed and/or added on, the new material is sensible, not a bunch of ill-fitting scenes cobbled onto the original

 One welcome reduction is that Sherman gets only one female underling, rather than the pair of largely senseless